pulp/pulpproject.org/help.md

 Look to see if the current bug or feature exists on the [Pulp issues tracker](https://pulp.plan.io/issues?set_filter=1).

-See bugs confirmed this week and what versions they affect [Weekly Bug Trends](https://pulp.plan.io/projects/pulp/wiki/Weekly_Bug_Trends).
+See bugs confirmed this week and what versions they affect with the [Weekly Bug Report](https://pulp.plan.io/projects/pulp/wiki/Weekly_Bug_Trends).

 Think you've found a bug, [file it](https://pulp.plan.io/projects/pulp/issues/new).